score-spec/score-k8s/README.md

 The generate command will convert Score files in the current Score state into a combined set of Kubernetes manifests.
 All resources and links between Workloads will be resolved and provisioned as required.

-"score-compose init" MUST be run first.
+"score-k8s init" MUST be run first.
 An error will be thrown if the project directory is not present.

 Usage:
   score-k8s generate [flags]